dylnbp/MCD12Q2_Processing/README.md

      width="1000" />

 ## References:
-[1] Widespread spring phenology effects on drought recovery of Northern Hemisphere ecosystems \
+[1] Li, Yang, et al. "Widespread spring phenology effects on drought recovery of Northern Hemisphere ecosystems."
+Nature Climate Change 13.2 (2023): 182-188. \
-[2] Investigation of wildfire impacts on land surface phenology from MODIS time series in the western US forests
+[2] Wang, Jianmin, and Xiaoyang Zhang.
+"Investigation of wildfire impacts on land surface phenology from MODIS time series in the western US forests."
+ISPRS Journal of Photogrammetry and Remote Sensing 159 (2020): 281-295.